 Santa Monica: $1,318 - $2,333

 As you can see, rent gets more expensive as you get closer to the beach.
-If you’re looking for affordable living, without being too far from the action, Hollywood is your best bet.
+If you're looking for an affordable living, without being too far from the action, Hollywood is your best bet.
 I am currently paying $788 per month for my room in a three-bedroom apartment.
 So I bet you could find a place nearly $100 less than the minimums above if you look for a spot with roommates.